sephiroth74/rpi-matrix-v2/README.md

 1. Modify the `"brightness"` value in the config (10-100)
 2. Or use the button and the value will be saved automatically

+**How to adjust color transitions:**

+1. Edit `colorTransition.intervalMinutes` - how long each color is displayed (in minutes)
+2. Edit `colorTransition.durationMs` - how long the transition animation lasts (in milliseconds)
+3. Example: `intervalMinutes: 2` with `durationMs: 1000` means each color is shown for 2 minutes, with a 1-second smooth transition to the next color

+**How to customize date/time format:**

+1. Edit `dateFormat` and `timeFormat` using [strftime format codes](https://man7.org/linux/man-pages/man3/strftime.3.html)
+2. Examples:
+   - `"%a %d %b"` → "Mon 15 Dec"
+   - `"%d/%m/%Y"` → "15/12/2024"
+   - `"%H:%M:%S"` → "16:34:42"
+   - `"%I:%M %p"` → "04:34 PM"

 ### Installation